 A curious cut exclusive to the UK DVD occurs around 64 minutes into the film, after Morgan steals from Dawg.
 His line, "Bitch stole my map!" is missing the word 'bitch'

-being stabbed) and he then seems to die by simply standing too close to the ship's wheel.
-The soundtrack in particular is very badly mixed here, as we can still hear the sounds of the two men fighting a good few seconds after Bishop has already
+not see him being stabbed) and he then seems to die by simply standing too close to the ship's wheel.
+The soundtrack in particular is very badly mixed here, as we can still hear the sounds of the two men fighting a good few seconds after Bishop has

 Glasspoole being kicked in the face was also cut differently.
 Once again, only the actual impact was removed, whereas the original UK version simply removed that part of the scene altogether.
 It looks worse on the DVD.